crernst25/crernst25/_posts/2020-10-07-on-using-oxygen.md

 ![screenshot of code in Oxygen.
 It shows the body of the code with the text from "The Yellow Wallpaper".
 There are sections that are tagged with quotations, other with paragraphs, and an instance of italics.](http://crernst25.github.io/crernst25/images/screenshot-of-oxygen-code.png)

+Despite my struggles with the various moving parts of this project, I am really enjoying it.
+I feel like working in Oxygen with TEI has given me a lot of experience that I might be able to apply to a future career down the road.
+I am definitely still learning, but I feel a lot more comfortable with coding now than I did going in.
+Hopefully, we will have more opportunities to work in Oxygen and learn more about it!